Rakesh7994/expertcare-privacy-policy/README.md

 ---

 4. Data Security
 We take appropriate security measures to protect your personal information from unauthorized access, alteration, disclosure, or destruction.
-These measures include encryption of sensitive data, secure server infrastructure, and regular security audits.
+These measures include:

+Encryption of sensitive data
+Secure server infrastructure
+Regular security audits
 However, please note that no method of transmission over the internet or electronic storage is 100% secure, and we cannot guarantee absolute security.

+1. Security of Communication with External Hardware (ESP32 , ESP8266)
+-No personal data is transmitted to the external hardware or stored on the device.
+-The App does not connect to any third-party servers for EEPROM programming.
+-Communication is restricted within the user's private network and does not expose any data to the internet.
+-We recommend users secure their local network to prevent unauthorized access to the external hardware.

 ---